isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <ul>
 <li>
 <p><strong>Conversational Chinese and Malay Programme</strong>
-<br>The Conversational Chinese and Malay (CCM) Programme was conducted for
+<br>The Conversational Chinese and Malay (CCM) Programme provides a platform
-the Primary 3 and 4 students in Term 2.
-This is a good platform for students to strengthen bonds with their friends of different races and to appreciate Chinese and Malay cultures and values.
-Through the CCM programme, students acquire basic proficiency in either Mandarin or Malay and are exposed to traditional cultures and norms of those communities through fun and engaging cultural activities.
-All P3 and P4 students are encouraged to participate in this programme.</p>
+for Primary 3 and 4 students to interact with peers of different races.
+Through the programme, students strengthen bonds with their friends and develop an appreciation of Chinese and Malay cultures and values.
+Students acquire basic proficiency in either Mandarin or Malay and are exposed to traditional cultures and norms through fun and engaging cultural activities.
+All Primary 3 and 4 students are encouraged to participate in this programme.</p>
 </li>
 </ul>
 <div class="isomer-image-wrapper">